BitSwift-v2/BitswiftGiveaway/README.md

  was injected into the Bitswift Blockchain within transaction ID:
  4:4241eba0807c8bdcfd6ff9e48704e02b683590416cec65712a744704d4533c50

- The app was then later run using the below secretforRandom which determined a random winner.
+ The app was then later run using the included secretforRandom which determined a random winner.

 To run the application extract the contents of a tar file onto your computer running a local Ardor server.
 Edit the configuration.json file to meet your particular application requirements.